Touring Israel

 What is the currency in Israel?
 The official currency of Israel is the new Israeli shekel (international designation - ILS).

-In circulation, there are paper bills in the amount of 20, 50, 100, and 200 shekels, as well as coins in denominations of 1/2, 1, 2, 5, and 10 shekels.
+In circulation, there are paper bills for 20, 50, 100, and 200 Shekels, as well as coins in denominations of 1/2, 1, 2, 5, and 10 shekels.

-One shekel is equal to 100 agorot.
+One shekel is equal to 100 Agorot.
 However, one-hundredth of a shekel - 1 agora exists purely in theory.
 The smallest coin is 10 agorot.

 The bank will take a commission for currency exchange, while in licensed exchange offices it is usually absent.